Jiaochangkou Incident

 The Jiaochangkou incident (较场口事件 (較場口事件, jiàochǎngkǒu shìjiàn)) was a political riot that took place on 10 February 1946 in Jiaochangkou in the centre of Chongqing City, which was the wartime capital of the Republic of China and declared the second capital (陪都) after the war by the Nationalist (Kuomintang or KMT)-led government.
-During 1945–46, KMT and the Chinese Communist Party (CCP) held political negotiations over the future of China in the city.
+During 1945–46, KMT and the Chinese Communist Party (CCP) held truce and political negotiations over the future of China in the city.
 The incident marked an open rivalry between the two parties, which eventually led to a civil war that ended up with a CCP victory.

 Background

 During 1945–47, under United States mediation, KMT and CCP agreed to negotiate a coalition government.
 One of the results of the negotiations was the Double Tenth Agreement between the two parties, where they agreed to hold an open multi-party talks named Political Consultative Conference (PCC) as soon as possible.

 The PCC was held in Chongqing during 10–31 January 1946, which received both local and nationwide attention.
 The CCP organised many support meetings for these conference across the country, which were routinely disrupted by the secret police of the Nationalist government attempting to encourage anti-CCP sentiments.
 Multiple organisations in Chongqing formed a coalition in support of the conference, which 8 rallies with over 3,000 participants during 12–27 January.
 On 10 February 1946, the coalition held a success meeting, which was participated by a number of CCP-affiliated or pro-CCP organisations and was chaired by Zhou Enlai, Guo Moruo, Shen Junru, Luo Longji, Ma Yinchu, Li Gongpu.